IamdLite/excelfilter/README.md

 6. Click the "Filter" button
 7. A new Excel file will be generated with the filtered data

+## Build

+You can use the file `make.py` to build the program into an actua; desktop app with a GUI capable of running in any Windows pc.

 ## Dependencies

 • Python 3.x